research0610/MOCHE/README.md

 Use the following command to setup the experiment environment.

-The command will install the dependencies requires by MOCHI.
+The command will install the dependencies required by MOCHI.

 ```
 python setup.py install